qarmin/czkawka/README.md

 Windows dark theme is used from [AdMin repo](https://github.com/nrhodes91/AdMin) with MIT license.

+Some icons were taken from [ReShot](https://www.reshot.com) site and are licensed under Reshot Free License

 The program is completely free to use.

 "Gratis to uczciwa cena" - "Free is a fair price"